I help people with the ‘all-or-nothing’ mindset stop yo-yo dieting, feel confident in their body, and achieve sustainable results.

 Still here?
 Kudos!
 Here are some random things about me:

 1. I’m a pretty good cook but a terrible baker!
-My future kids are 100% bringing Publix cupcakes to their school bake sales.
+My son is 100% bringing Publix cupcakes to his school bake sales.

 2. If I were on death row, my last meal would be chicken nachos smothered in queso with a prickly pear cactus margarita… and a slice of red velvet cheesecake from Cheesecake Factory.